Active Directory overview

 Review the following three forest models.

-• Restricted access forest model – In this model, a separate forest is created to contain user accounts and resource that must be isolated from the rest of the enterprise.
+- Restricted access forest model – In this model, a separate forest is created to contain user accounts and resources that must be isolated from the rest of the enterprise.
 Users from one forest cannot be granted access to the other forest as no trust exists between the forests.
 This model is often adopted by service providers who can provide infrastructure management services, for example.
 In this model, if users need access to resources in both forests, users have an account in one forest and a separate user account in the other forest.
 This model provides data isolation.
-The restricted access forest model is created when you provision a IBM Cloud for VMware Solutions vCenter Server instance.
+The restricted access forest model is created when you provision a VMware Cloud Foundation for Classic - Automated instance.